rong-hash/rong-hash.github.io/index.md

 <img class="profile-picture" src="me.jpg" >

 Hi!
 I am a junior year student of B.E.
 Computer Engineering at University of Illinois at Urbana-Champaign, USA (GPA: 4/4).
-I also have an Electrical and Computer Engineering degree at Zhejiang University, China (GPA: 3.92/4).
+I'm also proceeding an Electrical and Computer Engineering degree at Zhejiang University, China (GPA: 3.92/4).